bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 There are configuration files in distributive, which imply syntax highlighting for different text editors.
-If you installed REFAL on Windows, using automatic setup («setup.exe»), folder with configuration files is accessed through the Start menu: “Refal-5 lambda” → “Plugins for text editors”.
+If you installed REFAL on Windows, using automatic setup («setup.exe»), a folder with configuration files are accessed through the Start menu: “Refal-5 lambda” → “Plugins for text editors”.
 In all other cases (half-compiled archive, cloned repositories) files of texts editors configuration are available in `editors` subfolder.